Cantilever Beam with 1D Elements

 • Stored Selection: Firstly, we need to have a stored selection to apply load on.
 Change to Subdomains selection mode Select the beam on the Graphic Window Right-click then press Store current selection.
 The stored selection item will appear under Stored Selection on the left panel.

 • Load Case: On the left panel, right-click on Load Cases Add Load Case Right-click on Load Case 1 Add load...
-The New Load Case / Load window will appear, select Linear Distributed Load With Moment Click on the Save button.
+The New Load Case / Load window will appear, search and select Linear Distributed Load With Moment Click on the Add button.

-• Click on Linear Distributed Load With Moment 1 See the Property Tree, select the Stored Selection which is stored above input parameters as in the figure below.
+• Click on Linear Distributed Load With Moment In the Property Tree, select the Stored Selection which is stored above Enter the value for force as shown below.

 Step 8: Create Solver Option